kliem/PyKPartiteKClique/README.md

   operators.
-  However, it is very much possible that the conrete crews might refuse to work with some truck drivers (always late) or the truck drivers might to refuse to work with some crews (always order more trucks than they need).
+  However, it is very much possible that the conrete crews might refuse to work with some truck drivers (always late) or the truck drivers might refuse to work with some crews (always order more trucks than they need).

   In particular, the graphs in `sample_graphs/` behave somewhat like